Caltrain Modernization Program: Specific modifications

-The Santa Clara Drill track, an existing maintenance track approximately 1.5 mi long from CEMOF to Santa Clara station, will be converted to an electrified test track.
+The Santa Clara Drill track, an existing maintenance track approximately 1.5 mi long from CEMOF to Santa Clara station, was converted to an electrified test track.
 Testing is anticipated to take place during the daytime between late 2019 and spring 2022.
 The rehabilitation of Santa Clara Drill track began in February 2018.
-In April 2019, the anticipated completion date for the test track was in May 2020.
-Testing is scheduled to start in late 2021.
+In April 2019, the anticipated completion date for the test track was in May 2020, with testing scheduled to start in late 2021.
+By January 2024, three trains had successfully completed over 1000 mi of test runs, and six trains had been delivered.

-The four tunnels originally constructed for the Bayshore Cutoff will be modified to accommodate overhead wires.
-The tunnel lining will be notched at the crown to allow clearance under the wire for freight trains, which mainly removes shotcrete placed in 2004, but some of the historical brick lining may be removed as part of the tunnel modification work.
-In addition, up to 21 in of the decorative stone portal may be removed.
+The four tunnels originally constructed for the Bayshore Cutoff were modified to accommodate overhead wires.
+The tunnel lining was notched at the crown to allow clearance under the wire for freight trains, which mainly removes shotcrete placed in 2004, but some of the historical brick lining was removed as part of the tunnel modification work.
+In addition, up to 21 in of the decorative stone portal was removed.
 In the FEIR, PCJPB noted they may exercise the option to lower tracks to minimize tunnel notching.
-The tunnel notching work will be performed during weekends, so service between Bayshore and 4th and King will be replaced by buses starting on October 6, 2018, with a planned "late Spring 2019" resumption.
+The tunnel notching work was performed during weekends, so service between Bayshore and 4th and King was replaced by buses starting on October 6, 2018, with a planned "late Spring 2019" resumption.

-CEMOF will be modified to accommodate the new EMUs.
-An existing inspection pit will be extended by 330 ft, allowing work over the entire length of a seven-car EMU train.
-In addition, a rolling maintenance platform will be added to the building to allow work on the top of the train cars, and a permanent tent will be erected for parts storage.
+CEMOF was modified to accommodate the new EMUs.
+An existing inspection pit was extended by 330 ft, allowing work over the entire length of a seven-car EMU train.
+In addition, a rolling maintenance platform was added to the building to allow work on the top of the train cars, and a permanent tent was erected for parts storage.